20 Best Xinjiang Books | Travel, History & Uyghur Culture

-- The Horse that Leaps Through Clouds (full review) – author Eric Enno Tamm takes a journey following the footsteps of Mannerheim, a Finnish explorer from the early 1900’s.
+- The Horse that Leaps Through Clouds: Author Eric Enno Tamm takes a journey following the footsteps of Mannerheim, a Finnish explorer from the early 1900’s.
 There were parts of the book I didn’t particularly enjoy or agree with, but it was entertaining none-the-less.
 Read my full review of Horse that Leaps Through Clouds.

-- Drinking and Driving in Ürümqi – this unusually short non-fiction book by American author Andrew Demetre is a brief glimpse into life here in Urumqi, at least how it used to be.
+- Drinking and Driving in Ürümqi: This unusually short non-fiction book by American author Andrew Demetre is a brief glimpse into life here in Urumqi, at least how it used to be.
 I’m not a huge fan of people who visit Xinjiang for a short period of time and then write about it, but since that’s really the only literature available, it will do for now.

 Learning the Uyghur Language

-- Uyghur: An Elementary Textbook (full review) – published in late 2013, this textbook is an excellent first step into the Uyghur language, although it is aimed primarily at the classroom learner not the solo polyglot.
+- Uyghur: An Elementary Textbook: Published in late 2013, this textbook is an excellent first step into the Uyghur language, although it is aimed primarily at the classroom learner not the solo polyglot.
 Read my full review of this Uyghur textbook.

 NOT Books…But Still Interesting